syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 {% endhighlight %}

-5. Bind the PageItems collection to the ItemsSource property of the WizardControl.
+5.Bind the PageItems collection to the ItemsSource property of the WizardControl.
 Content of the WizardPage can be displayed using the ItemTemplate property.

 {% highlight XAML %}